christyheaton/christyheaton.github.io/_posts/2016-04-26-top-4-things-i-learned-working-at-agrc.md

 tags: blog
 ---

+In April 2016 my former employer, the Utah AGRC, invited me to write a piece for their guest blog section.
+You can view the published version [here](http://gis.utah.gov/top-4-things-i-learned-working-at-agrc/).

 Back in November 2009, I got my professional start as a GIS intern at the AGRC.
 During my time at AGRC I was involved in large-scale projects such as the Utah Broadband Project, the 2012 Re-Precincting Analysis, the Utah Historic Buildings map database, and the creation of the previous edition of AGRC website (version 5, I'm told).
 In 2012 I was accepted into the Masters in GIS program at the University of Washington, left my job at the AGRC,  and made the big move to Seattle.
 I’m very happy with where I am in my career, and I have my start at AGRC to thank for that!

 In this post, I'd like to share the top 4 things I learned while working at AGRC that have stuck with me and helped me along my career path.
 I hope they serve as advice for someone starting out, or as reminders of ways you can enhance your existing career.
 Thanks for reading!